Luxchar/challenge-js/README.md

 - [License](#license)

 ## Introduction
-This is a Piscine of Javascript made at Paris Ynov Campus, bonjour aux étudiants qui s'inspirent !
+This is a Piscine of Javascript that i did at Paris Ynov Campus, bonjour aux étudiants qui s'inspirent !

 ## Installation
 Make sure you have **javascript**